AmberCrafter/pythonlib_statistc/doc/statistic.md

         + time: data time list
         + data: numerical data array
         + dtype: data type, use np.array(data,dtype=dtype) to regular data format, default is float
+        + ratio: defined the valid data or not which depends on data number, default is None, which same as 0
+            - (0, 1]: is the data valid ratio threshold
+            - (1, ~): is the numbers of valid data threshold
         + header: data header.
 If setted, output data will be formatted with header into dictionary, not control by config['asDict'], default is None
+        + starttime: processing starttime, default is time (first parameter) list minimum value.
+        + endtime: processing endtime, default is time (first parameter) list maximum value.
     * get(parameter)
         + parameter: select output parameter, default is None
             - config